 Today we face new and compounding health crises - from chronic diseases, to mental health, ageing populations, and the health impacts of climate change.
 Evidence-based, cost-effective solutions exist.
 But the centralised institutions we have relied upon are failing to coordinate an equivalent response.
 Individual funders and implementers are left to work on piecemeal projects, frustrated by the unresponsiveness and rigidity of the system, and struggling to tap new sources of capital.

 We need to break out of the donor-recipient model, and find mechanisms that value global health as a public good.
-We also need a new way to coordinate project finance, that is democratic, transparent, and responsive to emergent health challenges.
-Unexia is a next-generation platform for global health finance.
+We also need a new way to coordinate project finance, that is transparent, and responsive to emergent health challenges.
+Unexia is working on a next-generation platform for global health finance.
 Our vision is a public goods economy for health, in which people autonomously coordinate to build the commons, and health impact is fairly rewarded.

 Our health is our collective wealth.
 In a connected world, we are all impacted by the health of communities on the other side of the planet.
 Just consider the impact of COVID-19 - or the fact that non-communicable diseases (NCDs) like cancers, alzheimer's and heart disease are projected to cost the world economy $47 trillion by 2030.